percona/percona-xtradb-cluster/doc/source/wsrep-files-index.rst

     seqno:   5192193423942
     cert_index:

-  In case server node has this state when not running it means that the node crashed during the DDL. ::
+  In case the server node has this state when not running, the node crashed during the DDL. ::

     # GALERA saved state